nmap/npcap/README.md

 Npcap has provided a diagnostic utility called ``DiagReport``.
 It provides a lot of information including OS metadata, Npcap related files, install options, registry values, services, etc. You can simply click the ``C:\Program Files\Npcap\DiagReport.bat`` file to run ``DiagReport``.
 It will pop up a text report via Notepad (it's stored in: ``C:\Program Files\Npcap\DiagReport.txt``).
 Please always submit it to us if you encounter any issues.

+For Vista users: ``DiagReport`` is a script written by [Windows PowerShell](https://msdn.microsoft.com/en-us/powershell/mt173057.aspx), and Vista doesn't have it installed by default.
+So if you are using Vista, you need to install ``PowerShell 2.0 (KB968930)`` on your system.
+Please download it [here for x86](https://www.microsoft.com/en-hk/download/details.aspx?id=9864) and [here for x64](https://www.microsoft.com/en-us/download/details.aspx?id=9239).
+Win7 and later systems have built-in PowerShell support and don't need to do anything about it.

 ### Installation log

 Npcap keeps track of the installation in a log file: ``C:\Program Files\Npcap\install.log``, please submit it together in your report if you encounter issues about the installation (e.g. the installer halts).

+There's also a driver installation log in: ``C:\Windows\INF\setupapi.dev.log``.
+If you encounter errors about the driver/service installation, please submit it together in your report.

 ### Driver log